kushi-2004/Netflix-Data-Analysis-EDA/README.md

-📺 Netflix Content Analysis & Visualization
-This project is part of my Intermediate Data Science journey (Phase 2).
-It focuses on Exploratory Data Analysis (EDA) of the Netflix dataset to uncover trends in movies and TV shows, popular genres, and content growth over the years.

 🚀 Project Overview
 The goal of this "Insight Hunter" project is to tell a story through data.
 By cleaning and visualizing the Netflix dataset, I have identified key patterns that show how Netflix has evolved as a global streaming giant.